 Nettie Jer Wins Online Steamboat Race

 The steamboat race was a success, despite a little inclement weather.
 The Nettie Jer won when the other two boats were lost in the storm.
-Click here to view the magnificent antler trophy: Award Ceremony.
+Click here to view the magnificent antler trophy (bottom of page): Award Ceremony.

 05 May 2001

 The First International Online Steamboat Race is today! click here to see the race

 It's a special moment here in the pilot house as we allow our engineers to go home and get some rest after ten straight days of sturm und drang to get the steamboat back online.
 We're hoping to stay on line at least long enough to host the first great American online steamboat race, set to take place on 05 May 01.